MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementUserExperienceAnalyticBatteryHealthDevicePerformance.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphUserExperienceAnalyticsBatteryHealthDevicePerformance>`: The user experience analytics battery health device performance entity contains device level battery information.
+BODYPARAMETER <IMicrosoftGraphUserExperienceAnalyticsBatteryHealthDevicePerformance>: The user experience analytics battery health device performance entity contains device level battery information.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[BatteryAgeInDays <Int32?>]`: Estimated battery age.
 Unit in days.
 Valid values -2147483648 to 2147483647
-  - `[DeviceBatteryHealthScore <Int32?>]`: A weighted average of a device's maximum capacity score and runtime estimate score.
+  - `[DeviceBatteryHealthScore <Int32?>]`: A weighted average of a device’s maximum capacity score and runtime estimate score.
 Values range from 0-100.
 Valid values -2147483648 to 2147483647
   - `[DeviceId <String>]`: The unique identifier of the device, Intune DeviceID.
   - `[DeviceName <String>]`: Device friendly name.
   - `[EstimatedRuntimeInMinutes <Int32?>]`: The estimated runtime of the device when the battery is fully charged.
 Unit in minutes.
 Valid values -2147483648 to 2147483647